LeadWoods0902/DandD_Nightmare_Plague/Groups/Erehdehl.md

 Group of religious zealots that aim to achieve world peace by any means.
 While not an evil group, this group puts macro-ethics to the side when considering the health of the world.

 This group sent a hunter after the pair of Genasi [[Jasper Shatterborne]] and [[Bismuth Shatterborne]].
-Their Niece [[Peridot Shatterborne]] was caught up in this mess and was brought to the continent as they were considered to potentially be of help
+Their Niece [[Ynessa Shatterborne]] was caught up in this mess and was brought to the continent as they were considered to potentially be of help